MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/array-update/$slice.md

 ### Example 1: Slice for the first N or last N elements from an array field

-The example uses $push with $each to add new elements to the `promotionEvents` array and `$slice` to retain only the first N (positive slice) or last N (negative slice) elements.
-This ensures the array keeps the most recent entries after the update.
+The example uses `$push` with `$each` to add new elements to the `promotionEvents` array and `$slice` to retain only the first N (positive slice) or last N (negative slice) elements.
+This way ensures the array keeps the most recent entries after the update.

 ```javascript
 db.stores.updateOne(